 Midwest Book Review.
 A deftly crafted and impressively engaging read..."Prospect for Murder" clearly demonstrates novelist Jeanne Burrows-Johnson as a master of the mystery/suspense genre.
 DJ Sakata, Good Reads, 4.5 Stars.
 Being a resident of Hawaii, I could not pass up a murder mystery based in Honolulu.
 It was thrilling while at the same time oddly relaxing to read a story with so many local references to places, food, culture, and traits....The writing was insightful, observant, emotive, and intelligent...Cherie Jung, Over My Dead Body.
 The reader’s attention will be captured the on page one of the prologue with the author's descriptive writing style.
 The pacing of the narrative was perfect.
 The characters were well-developed, the storyline plausible… AudioBook Reviewer, Audible.
 [She] did an excellent job of reading the book.
 The enunciation and clearness of her speech as well as the passion was not over the top or fake…Her voice was soothing and calming.

-my wonderful editor, Viki Gillespies takes a long deserved vacation to the British Isles.
+Viki Gillespie took a long deserved vacation to the British Isles!

-Well, a tragic murder occurred in a Buddhist temple during a case of grand larceny.
+A tragic murder of a Buddhist minister at her altar during a case of grand larceny.

 Copyright © from 2010 Imaginings Wordpower & Design Consultation - All Rights Reserved.